mrpatrick1991/splat-api/README.md

 docker-compose up --build
 ```

-For development, use `pnpm run dev`.
+For running a development server, use `pnpm run dev`.